Stage two: Understanding your new role and general workplace information.

 Can I take vacation?

-You are entitled to 10 unpaid days off during the program (during your work portion only).
-Speak with your manager to get approval.
+You can request up to 10 unpaid days off during the work portion of your program.
+These requests must be approved by your manager.
+Any request for time away from school, including time away due to illness, should be discussed directly with your school.
 Your salary includes a portion for holiday pay and benefits.

 What happens if I am sick?

 If you were already employed with your facility prior to becoming a health care support worker, and have accrued sick time, you may access your bank for any sick time during your work component.
-If you are ill during the education component where you would normally have attended school, your Stipend pay is not adjusted.
+If you are ill during the education component where you would normally have attended school, please notify your school.

 If you are a new hire as a health care support worker, you do not have access to sick pay during your work component.
-If you are ill during the education component where you would normally have attended school, your Stipend pay is not adjusted.
+If you are ill during the education component where you would normally have attended school, please notify your school.